How to fix slow internet during VPN on Windows 11

 This guide will teach you the steps to create a “split tunneling” to fix a slow internet connection on Windows 11 during an active VPN connection.

-To prevent a VPN connection from slowing down the internet on Windows 10, use these steps:
+To prevent a VPN connection from slowing down the internet on Windows 11, follow these steps:

 1. Open Settings.

-12. Clear the “Use default gateway on remote network” option.
+13. Clear the “Use default gateway on remote network” option to enable split tunneling.

 Once you complete the steps, the system will create a split tunnel staying connected with the remote network but using the local internet connection to browse the web.